WordPress Screenshot API Integration

 Start capturing screenshots today

-Create a free account and get 5 credits to try the API.
+Create a free account and get 200 free screenshots per month to try the API.
 No credit card required.
-Pay only for what you use.